xrpbeast/xrpl-basics/xrpl-concepts/07-account-generation.md

 Send XRP to the newly created account's r-address using a payment transaction.
 When the XRP Ledger processes the payment, it attempts to assign the payment to the destination account.
 But in the case of a new account, it doesn't exist yet - so the XRP Ledger creates a new account object on the ledger and assigns the payment to its balance.

-For the account to become active, it must receive and maintain a balance greater than the account base reserve (currently 10 XRP).
+For the account to become active, it must receive and maintain a balance greater than the account base reserve (currently **2 XRP**).

 ---